kevinbungeneers/nhc-homekit/README.md

 Open up the Home app on your iOS device as soon as `nhc-homekit` is running and go to the "Add Accessory" screen.
 If all goes well you should see a bridge accessory called "Niko Home Control".
 Add it and enter the pin `031-45-154`.

 ## Troubleshooting
-If you're running into trouble adding the bridge, try deleting the `~/.nhc-homekit` directory.
+If you're running into trouble adding the bridge, try deleting the `persist` directory.

 If that doesn't solve the problem, try running `nhc-homekit` with increased verbosity to see `info` and `debug` messages.
 See `nhc-homekit --help` for details.
 By default only errors get logged to `stderr`.